The Ghosts Within

 Rather than wait for her interrogation to resume, I change the subject.
 “This is very good soup, and the bread’s amazing.”

-“My mother’s recipes.
-My late husband used to say his mom’s was better, but his bowl was always empty and bread never went stale.”
+“My mom’s recipes.
+My late husband used to say his mom’s is better, but his bowl’s always empty and bread never goes stale.”

-“Your English is so good, was he American?”
+“Your English is very good, was he American?”

 “NO, No, no, we’re both from here, but we did live several years on an American airbase.
 He was a skilled machinist and the Americans valued him very much.”
 She pauses for a moment staring at her soup.
 “Until they didn’t.
 That’s the thing about you Americans, you quickly discard what you no longer need.”

-“And sometimes that leaves things unsettled, only to cause consequences later on, like cowering in a church.
+“And sometimes,” she counters, “that leaves things unsettled, only to cause consequences later, like cowering in a church.
 Have you thought about why your fate did that?”

 “It’s kind of a blur,” I struggle to recall.
-“I reached the summit of the second peak and stopped.
+“I reach the summit of the second peak and stop.
 As I’m catching my breath a chill covers me.
 Yes, it’s cold, but this chill is different, like-, well-, like death or something worse.
 It’s so unsettling I start down the mountain faster than I should thinking I can out ride it.
-It’s irrational I know, because I’m alone in the clouds on an isolated road, but I race faster than anyone oughta with rain pricking me like a thousand darts, like death’s decided a thousand cuts is a punishment not worthy of my crimes.
+It’s irrational I know, because I’m alone in the clouds on an isolated road, but I race faster than anyone oughta with rain pricking me like a thousand darts, like death’s decided that’s my punishment.
 So, I push even faster, barely able to control the switchbacks.
-This sense though, it’s all around and growing, the faster I go the more it seems-, seems to push me.
-Where I don’t know, why I don’t understand.”
+This sense though, it’s all around and growing, the faster I go the more it seems to push me.
+Where I don’t know, why I can’t understand.”

-“We were so young and far from family; so excited about having a child.
-Then one morning she awakens with pains so bad I rush her to the hospital.
-They do all kinds of this and that’s, but in the end, the baby is lost.
+“We were young and far from family; so excited about having a child.
+Then one morning she awakens in pain so bad I rush her to the hospital.
+They do all kinds of this and that’s, but in the end, the baby’s lost.
 We’re devastated, unsure how to process what’s happened.
 I try to be there for her but fall short.
 Instead, we grieve in separate ways.
 I start taking bike rides that each day grow longer; convincing myself he didn’t die because he was never alive.
 That’s what we’re told right?
-But my rides get longer just the same, and then even longer until here I am.”
+But my rides get longer just the same, until I ride myself to here.

-“And what was it he said that so devastated you?”
+“And what is it he said that so devastates you?”

-“I stare at her in a way that suggests she could never understand even while accepting she already does.
+“I stare back in a way that suggests she could never understand even while accepting she already does.
 “Nothing.”
-I answer while taking one last shot of her grappa.
+I answer while taking one last shot of grappa.
 “Only that he’s with me.
-That it’s time to stop running-, stop hiding from pain that can’t be buried.
-After three years of avoidance, I stand in that portico cold, wet, exhausted; mourning his loss for the first time, needing to be comforted by God, only the gates are locked.
+That it’s time to stop running, stop hiding from pain that can’t be buried.
+After years of avoidance, I stand in that portico cold, wet, exhausted; mourning his loss for the first time, needing God to comfort me, only the gates are locked.
 And I-, just collapse.
 A broken man crying for the son I’ll never know, a piece of me that never got to live.
 Mourning my soul as well, so lost and abandoned.”
 I pull the blanket tighter, using the corner to wipe away tears.

-“Then you show up, looking like death.
-As we leave the church, I realize that he is a part of me, that he’ll always be a part of me.”
-I stare blankly at the old woman.
+“Then you show up looking like death.
+As we leave the church, I realize he’s a part of me; he’ll always be part of me.”
+I stare blankly at her.
 “Am I dead?
 Did you come to collect me?”

-The old woman stares back with the unwavering sternness of an Italian Mom who knows exactly when and how to give someone a swift kick in the ass.
-“I can assure you Kyle from Kabyle, you are not dead, but you’re not lost anymore either.
-Tomorrow, I will take you back to church so you can see the gates are not locked, they’re never locked, they just sometimes get a little stuck.”
+Rosina stares back with the unwavering sternness of an Italian Mom who knows exactly when and how to give someone a swift kick in the ass.
+“I can assure you Kyle from Kabyle, you’re not dead, but you’re not lost anymore either.
+Tomorrow, I will take you back to church so you can see the gates are not locked, they’re never locked, they just sometimes need a little nudge.”